persistr/js/README.md

 await db.events({ until: 'caught-up', limit: 5 }).each(event => console.log(event))
 ```

 That will display the first 5 events in the database, regardless of what event stream they belong to.

-To establish a real-time subscription, omit the `until` selector:
+To establish a real-time subscription instead, omit the `until` selector:

 ```
 await db.events().each(event => console.log(event))
 ```

-This will read all historical events followed by all real-time events.
+This will read all historical events followed by listening to real-time events.

+#### Event selectors

+You can use any of the following selectors in the `events()` function:

+- **from**: Start from a specific event instead of from the first event available.
+The given event is included in the results. *Default:* Start on the first event available
+- **after**: Start after a specific event instead of from the first event available.
+The given event is NOT included in the results.
+Special value of `past-events` can be used to skip over all historical events and listen only to real-time events. *Default:* Start on the first event available
+- **to**: End on a specific event instead of on the last event available.
+The given event is included in the results. *Default:* No end
+- **until**: End just before a specific event.
+The given event is NOT included in the results.
+Special value of `caught-up` can be used to end results as soon as all historical events have been processed. *Default:* No end
+- **types**: Array of event types to include in results. *Default:* All event types are included in results
+- **limit**: Maximum number of events to include in results. *Default:* No maximum

+#### Event properties

+When you receive an event, it will have `data` and `metadata` properties.
+Data will contain whatever was passed in when the event was appended to a stream.
+Metadata is automatically assigned to the event by Persistr and contains:

+- **id**: Event identifier.
+Event IDs are guaranteed to be unique within a stream.
+A fully-qualified event identifier is composed of database name, stream identifier, and event identifier
+- **ts**: Event timestamp in UTC.
+This timestamp is assigned by Persistr upon writing the event
+- **tz**: Timezone of the event producer (the client that wrote the event)
+- **db**: Database identifier
+- **ns**: Namespace
+- **stream**: Stream identifier

 #### Cleaning up